JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

 [//]: # (title: Set up environment)

-Before you create your first application that works on both iOS and Android, prepare an environment for Kotlin Multiplatform Mobile development.
+Before you create your first application that works both on iOS and Android, set up an environment for Kotlin Multiplatform Mobile development.

 > To write iOS-specific code and run an iOS application on a simulated or real device, you'll need a Mac with macOS.